bennyschudel/Kombine/README.md

 This is a commandline PHP Script that takes a folder of images (all ImageMagick supported file formats) and combines them into a single file (or multiples files if you wish ;).
 It also creates a CSS file for you - ready to go.

-If you have any questions feel free to contact me anytime.
+If you have any questions feel free to contact me.
 // Benny

 Usage